 Other opt out options unrelated to our online services or IBA: To request that we no longer use your information for marketing purposes, please use our webform that be found here.
 You are also welcome to send requests to:

 Richardson, TX 75082-4322

-If you would like to have your choice apply more generally to other companies in the direct marketing industry who are not owned or controlled by Wunderman Data Products or its affiliated companies, please send your exact name and address with a signature and a $1.00 processing fee to the Direct Marketing Association at:
+If you would like to have your choice apply more generally to other companies in the direct marketing industry who are not owned or controlled by Wunderman Thompson Data or its affiliated companies, please send your exact name and address with a signature and a $3.00 processing fee payable to the Association of National Advertisers (ANA) at:

-Or visit the DMA’s Consumer Commitment to Choice website at: www.dmachoice.org
+Or visit ANA’s Consumer Commitment to Choice website at: https://thedma.org/accountability/dma-choice/

 To remove a telephone number from as many telemarketing lists as possible, please register for the National Do-Not-Call Registry at: www.donotcall.gov